-I really miss Jaffa Cakes and after a long hard craving which lasted many months I decided to make Flourless Vegan Jaffa Cakes!
+I really miss Jaffa Cakes and after a long hard craving which lasted many months I decided to make these healthy, flourless Vegan Jaffa Cakes!

 The taste is out of this world – well still in this world, more like the real thing but you get the gist!
 They are also gluten-free which is bonus.
 Couldn’t believe how great they tasted to be honest.

 That tangy jelly centre, the crunchy chocolate top and the soft crumbly base, ah it’s a match made in heaven.